uibk-uncover/sealwatch/docs/index.rst

 .. warning::

-   This project is under intensive development.
-The documentation is being constructed as we speak.
+   This project is under intensive development as we speak.

 Catching steganography has never been easier!